PerimeterX/perimeterx-php-sdk/README.md

 #### <a name="module-score"></a> Module Mode

-**default:** `Perimeterx::$ACTIVE_MODE`
+**Default mode:** `Perimeterx::$ACTIVE_MODE`

 **Possible Values:**

-- `Perimeterx::$ACTIVE_MODE` - Module block user crossing the block threshold, server-to-server requests are being sent synchrouniously
+- `Perimeterx::$ACTIVE_MODE` - Module blocks users crossing the predefined block threshold.
+Server-to-server requests are sent synchronously.
-- `Perimeterx::$MONITOR_MODE` - Module does not block users crossing the block threshold, but does eval the pxCustomBlockHandler function in case it's defined on score threshold cross.
+- `Perimeterx::$MONITOR_MODE` - Module does not block users crossing the predefined block threshold.
+The pxCustomBlockHandler function will be eval'd in case one is supplied, upon crossing the defined block threshold.

 ```php
 $perimeterxConfig = [